EdDataScienceEES/tutorial-shaistilman/index.md

 We had 5 levels but we only have the intercept and 4 levels, our Ayreshire breed is missing!

 Well since Ayreshire was the first level of the factor it has infact been taken into the intercept so all the other numbers are the difference between butterfat in Ayreshire cows and the other breeeds.
 For example Candaian cows have roughly $ 0.38$ more butterfat content then Ayreshire cows.
+So how would we write this mathematically?